Metric geometry of locally compact groups: Coarsely Lipschitz maps and large-scale Lipschitz maps

 We refer to \cite[Chapter 3, on distortion]{Grom--93} for other examples of inclusions of sub-(semi-)groups in groups, looked at from the point of view of inclusions of metric spaces inside each other.

 .2cm

-(9) Let $F_2$ denote the free group on a set $S$ of two elements, with its natural word metric $d_S$ (Definition \ref{wordmetric}).
+(10) Let $F_2$ denote the free group on a set $S$ of two elements, with its natural word metric $d_S$ (Definition \ref{wordmetric}).
 As shown below in Corollary \ref{exgrowthXtoY}, there does not exist any coarse embedding of $F_2$ (of exponential growth) into the Euclidean space $\R^n$ (of polynomial growth), for every $n \ge 1$.

-There does not exist a large-scale bilipschitz map of $F_2$, indeed of a free \emph{semi-}group of rank $2$, in a separable infinite-dimensional Hilbert space $\mathcal H$ \cite{Bour--86}, but there exist coarse embeddings of $F_2$ into $\mathcal H$ \cite[Section C.2]{BeHV--08}. .2cm
+There does not exist a large-scale bilipschitz map of $F_2$, indeed of a free \emph{semi-}group of rank $2$, in a separable infinite-dimensional Hilbert space $\mathcal H$ \cite{Bour--86}.
+But there exist coarse embeddings of $(F_2, d_S)$ into $\mathcal H$; more precisely, there exists an isometric embedding of $(F_2, \sqrt{d_S})$ into $\mathcal H$, see for example Item C.2.2(iii) in \cite{BeHV--08}.